lundybernard/weatherapp/README.md

 #### Automatic test
 container_test will run docker-compose before each test case, and execute the test against the running container

+Currently non-functional due to docker-compose compatibility issues.

+Until this is resolved, use the previous method to run the server and test using `functional_tests/service_test.py`

 ```
 python -m unittest container_tests/container_test.py